JarryShaw/MacDaily/README.md

  > Just some useful daily utility scripts.

 &emsp; `jsdaily` is a mediate collection of console scripts written in __Python__ and __Bourne-Again Shell__.
-Originally works as an automatic housekeeper for one's Mac, which should update all packages outdated, `jsdaily` is now fully functioned and end-user oriented.
+Originally works as an automatic housekeeper for Mac to update all packages outdated, `jsdaily` is now fully functioned and end-user oriented.
 Without being aware of everything about your Mac, one can easily work around and manage packages out of no pain using `jsdaily`.

 &nbsp;